Concert Planning - FAQ

 In short:

-- The Recital Theatre is without any complete technical systems.
+• The Pastorius Waller Recital Theatre is without any complete technical systems.

-- A complete rate card with an overview of these hire charges is included in the Venue Technical Specification.
+• A complete rate card with an overview of these hire charges is available by contacting the Technical Manager.

 A set amount of Venue Technician (VT) time is included in any performance hire.
-Additional hours are charged at $40/hr.
-Included hours are typically up to 2 or 4 hours depending on the nature of your hire agreement.
+Additional hours are charged at the current rate stated on the hire rate card.
+Included hours are typically 3 or 4 hours depending on the nature of your hire agreement.
 Please refer to your hire agreement to understand what is included for your specific event.

 VT time encompasses any production related task for your event including: